GDGMiami/DevFest-Miami-2019/data/faq.md

 ### Content Formats

-During two conference days attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and after party, and more.
+During the conference day attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and after party, and more.

 ## Attendance Details